GetJOMO/slate/source/index.html.md

 ]
 ```

-Description: This endpoint will return an array of comments for the specified event.
+Description: This endpoint will return an array of comments for the specified event in ascending order by `:created_at`.

 ### HTTP Request